 Branchial cleft cystCleft sinus

 Branchial cleft cysts form during development of the embryo.
-They occur when tissues in the neck and collarbone area (branchial cleft) fail to develop normally.
+They occur when tissues in the neck area (branchial cleft) fail to develop normally.

 The birth defect may appear as open spaces called cleft sinuses, which may develop on one or both sides of the neck.
 A branchial cleft cyst may form from fluid drained from a sinus.
 The cyst or sinus can become infected.

 The cysts most often occur in children.
 In some cases, they may develop in adults.

 - Small pits, lumps, or skin tags at either side of the neck or just below the jawbone

 - Fluid drainage from a pit on the neck